Namer

-Namer (נמ"ר, /he/; meaning "leopard," and also a syllabic abbreviation of "Nagmash" (APC) and "Merkava") is an Israeli armoured personnel carrier based on a Merkava Mark IV tank chassis.
+Namer (נָמֵר, /he/; meaning "leopard," and also a syllabic abbreviation of "Nagmash" (APC) and "Merkava") is an Israeli armoured personnel carrier based on a Merkava Mark IV tank chassis.
 Namer was developed by and is being assembled by the Israeli Ordnance Corps.
 It has entered service in limited numbers with the Israel Defense Forces since the end of 2008.
 Due to budgetary constraints, the introduction of the Namer into the IDF has been slow, leaving the ground forces dependent on the M113 until 2027.

 History

 Namer prototype based on Merkava Mark I. Notice the straight side of the hull.

 Operational Namer based on Merkava Mark IV.
 Notice the sloped side of the hull.